Efficient sequential PLIC interface positioning for enhanced performance of the three-phase VoF Method

-\begin{remark}[Performance measurement] In order to limit the influence of the hardware and the operating system, the comparison of the code with the previous and proposed version of the algorithm was performed subsequently on the same node.
-However, small perturbing influences, e.g.~interventions of the operating system or changes in the processor frequency, cannot be excluded. \end{remark}

 \refFig{runtime} and \reftab{PerformancePLICinFS3D} gather the results of the performance assessment, where \reffig{load_imbalance} provides additional information.
-The main implications can be summarized as follows: \begin{enumerate} \item As can be seen from the top row in \reffig{runtime}, the performance gain for the sequential PLIC positioning in three-phase cells is substantial in all cases, persisting throughout the entire simulation, which supports the findings of \reffig{experiment_result}. \item Despite the fact that the three-phase PLIC positioning accounts only for a small fraction of the overall computation time (which decreases with spatial resolution), the speed-up in the overall computation time is above 17\%.
-The rationale behind this effect can be cast as follows: \refFig{mpiprocs_vis} shows that the vast majority of the three-phase cells are located in the vicinity of the solid sphere.
+The runtime summed over all MPI-processes shown for the previous and new algorithm in \refFig{runtime} is a direct measure for the costs of the whole simulation, which are reduced by around 20\% with the new sequential PLIC algorithm through a reduction of the positioning time by one order of magnitude.
+The speed-up of 89-95\% obtained for the reconstruction alone leads to an overall speed-up of 18-21\% in the assessed cases.
+The main implications can be summarized as follows: As can be seen from the top row in \reffig{runtime}, the performance gain for the sequential PLIC positioning in three-phase cells is substantial in all cases, persisting throughout the entire simulation, which supports the findings of \reffig{experiment_result}.

+Despite the fact that the three-phase PLIC positioning accounts only for a small fraction of the overall computation time (which decreases with spatial resolution), the speed-up in the overall computation time is above 17\%.
+The rationale behind this effect can be cast as follows: \refFig{mpiprocs_vis} shows that all of the three-phase cells are located in the vicinity of the solid sphere.
 In the simulation underlying \reffig{load_imbalance}, only between 4 and 12 out of 128 processes contain three-phase cells.
 This uneven distribution of load forces the remaining MPI processes to stay idle.
 As can be seen from \reffig{experiment_result}, the proposed algorithm reduces the number of iterations for those cells by a factor of about $20$.
-Due to the leveraging effect of the load imbalance, this translates to significant speed-up in the overall computation time. \end{enumerate}
+Due to the leveraging effect of the load imbalance, this translates to significant speed-up in the overall computation time.